lexbor/docs/source/articles/example-CSS-selectors-easy-way.md

 # Examples: CSS selectors, the easy way

+For the full CSS and Selectors API reference, see the [CSS module](../modules/css.md) and [Selectors module](../modules/selectors.md) documentation.

 Let's start with an easy example of using `lexbor` for parsing and serializing CSS selectors.
 This example breaks down the major steps and elements, explaining the overall purpose, requirements, and assumptions at each step.